-Warning that Liz Truss’ tax cuts will damage public services and bust Treasury rules
+Warning that Liz Truss’s tax cuts will damage public services and bust Treasury rules

-Tory leadership: Liz Truss’ tax cuts will damage public services and bust Treasury rules, economists warn
+Tory leadership: Liz Truss’s tax cuts will damage public services and bust Treasury rules, economists warn

 Race favourite’s economic credibility under fire – as she appears to be coasting to victory in vote by Tory members